sergev/gisp/docs/S-Expressions.md

 The reader reports errors for:

 - Unexpected `)` outside a list.
-- Unterminated lists, strings, or dotted lists.
+- Unterminated lists, vectors, strings, or dotted lists.
 - Misplaced dots (e.g., leading dot, multiple dots, or dot not followed by an expression).
 - Unknown dispatch sequences after `#`.
 - Empty tokens (e.g., due to adjacent delimiters with no content).